 A Practical Guide to the Ins and Outs of IRA Withdrawal Rules

-When you start - and then begin to build - an individual retirement account (IRA), you're putting money away for the long term.
-But your intent isn't to salt the funds away forever.
-You're planning on the future.
-And because the future can come a lot quicker than any of us expect, it's smart to understand the IRA withdrawal rules for taking money out of your account.
+When you open and contribute to an individual retirement account (IRA), you're putting money away for the future.
+But the future can come more quickly than you expect.
+It’s smart to understand the rules for taking money out of your IRA when the time comes.

-And in fact, if you're retired, the federal government mandates that you start taking distributions by the time you reach 70 1/2.
-At that point, the IRA withdrawal rules call for a minimum required distribution each year, which is calculated by looking at your IRA balance and your life expectancy.
+IRA withdrawal basics: With a traditional IRA, you are allowed to start withdrawing funds—or in official terms, "take distributions"—after you reach the age of 59 1/2.
+In fact, if you're retired, the federal government mandates that you start taking distributions by the time you reach 70 1/2.
+At that point, the IRA withdrawal rules call for a required minimum distribution each year, which is calculated by looking at your IRA balance and your life expectancy.

+Things to think about when you take distributions from your IRA: You can take out more than the required minimum, but you want to be careful.
 "When making withdrawals, it is important to monitor the rate you are withdrawing from your IRAs," Robert Schmansky, founder of Clear Financial Advisers in West Bloomfield, Michigan, told Ally Bank.
 "Most studies show that a four- to-five-percent annual withdrawal rate is sustainable in retirement if you have a diversified portfolio.
 You may have to reduce this amount if you retire early, or do not have a diversified investment portfolio."
-As you take money out of a traditional IRA, IRA withdrawal rules say, you will pay income taxes on those distributions.
+As you take money out of a traditional IRA, you will pay income taxes on those distributions.